svoen/easy-speedtest/README.md

-# simple speedtest python server
+# simple speedtest python http server

 Checks internet speed against speedtest.net and saves the outcome in a sqlite3 database.
 The server provides a simple GET to read out the database entries.
 A minimalistic website shows the plotted results.